 This is a film about my week at ‘Ted Hughes Arvon’ as a student writing poetry.
 9 minutes – including a pheasant with attitude, an overview, a Thursday night happening and visit to Hebden Bridge!

 Absolutely love the place and the way they go about supporting new writers of all ages!

 It was a lovely surprise to discover that our tutors, Jacob Polley and Jean Sprackland had written a poem for our anthology too.

-The Arvon Foundation is a charity and although the cost is £600 for a week, it includes accommodation, three meals a day, tuition from established poets (workshops and tutorials) and there are grants available for anyone who is really hard up!
+The Arvon Foundation is a charity and although the cost is £600 for four and a half days, it includes accommodation, three meals a day, tuition from established poets (workshops and tutorials) and there are grants available for anyone who is really hard up!

 Arvon run poetry, short story courses, novel writing, retreats and they are set in four centres in different parts of the country.
 Students include novice writers and the more experienced.
 The tutors are always wonderful.

 There is a rota to cook the evening meal, which is done in small groups so everyone cooks just once a week.
 I hate cooking, (as those who read my poetry will know) but everything is provided and it can be fun.